What Does "Rush" Mean?

 If you're in college and plan on joining a sorority or a fraternity, chances are you'll be attending a few rush events.

-- A rush event is simply an opportunity for Greek organizations on your campus to get to know you outside of the classroom and interact with you in a more casual setting.
+- Rush week is an opportunity for Greek organizations on your campus to get to know new students outside of the classroom and interact with you in a more casual setting.

-- Generally, rush events allow potential members to learn more about the values and goals of the brotherhood or sisterhood.
+- Generally, rush events allow potential members to learn more about the values and goals of the brotherhood or sisterhood of college students.

 Fraternity Rush Events

 There are different rules regarding sorority and fraternity rush events.